Bear Lake State Park

 Paddling

 Be sure to bring your stand up paddleboards, kayaks and canoes as well.
 Quietly cruising the shores south of the marina will lead to seeing beautiful waterfowl in the lake’s marshes.
 Starting from the beach at the marina you can head north to explore the beaches along the west shore.
-If you don’t feel like cruising, then just drifting and playing in the shallow and warm water near the marina’s beach can’t be beat.
+If you don’t feel like cruising, then just drifting and playing in the shallow and warm water near the marina’s beach can’t be beaten.

 Pickleville Playhouse